MileHacker Logo

 Language & Translation

-Seychellois Creole, English, and The speaking french are the official languages.
+Seychellois Creole, English, and The french language are the main languages.
 English and French are widely spoken in tourist settings.

 Spoken Languages & Aids